MJK30/Parameter-Efficient-Multimodal-Encoder/README.md

         I --> J[Text Embedding<br>[N, 512]];
     end

 subgraph Loss (Outside Model)
         direction LR
         E --> K{InfoNCE<br>Contrastive Loss};
         J --> K;
     end

-Frozen VisionEncoder (DINO): A pre-trained DINO ViT-Small model that acts as our "expert eye."
-It provides 197 patch-based "visual words" (384-dim).
+VisionEncoder (Frozen): A pre-trained DINO ViT-Small model.
+It takes an image and outputs 197 patch feature vectors (384-dim).

-Frozen TextEncoder (DistilBERT): A pre-trained DistilBERT model that acts as our "expert reader."
-It provides a single [CLS] token summary (768-dim).
+TextEncoder (Frozen): A pre-trained DistilBERT model.
+It takes raw text and outputs a single [CLS] token summary vector (768-dim).

-Trainable QueryingBridge: This is the "brain" of our project.
-This module (which includes cross-attention layers, learnable queries, and a projection head) learns to take DINO's 197 "visual words" and "summarize" them into a single 512-dim vector.
+QueryingBridge (Trainable): This is the main trainable module.
+It uses cross-attention to "query" the 197 patch vectors and fuse them into a single 512-dim summary vector.

-Trainable TextEncoder.projection_head: A tiny MLP that learns to "translate" DistilBERT's 768-dim summary into the same 512-dim shared space.
+TextEncoder.projection_head (Trainable): A small, trainable MLP that maps the 768-dim text summary to the final 512-dim embedding space.

-Training only involves updating the QueryingBridge and the TextEncoder.projection_head, leaving the 87M+ parameters of the expert encoders untouched.
+The training process only updates the QueryingBridge and the TextEncoder.projection_head, leaving the 87M+ parameters of the expert encoders frozen.

-✨ Key Features & Techniques
+Key Training Techniques

-This project runs on 6GB of VRAM thanks to a combination of modern techniques:
+This project is designed to run on 6GB of VRAM by using several key efficiency techniques:

 Parameter-Efficient Fine-Tuning (PEFT): Only a small fraction of the total parameters (the "bridge" and "projectors") are trained.

-Automatic Mixed Precision (AMP): torch.cuda.amp.autocast and GradScaler are used to cut memory usage nearly in half by using float16.
+Automatic Mixed Precision (AMP): torch.cuda.amp.autocast and GradScaler are used to cut memory usage by using float16.

-Gradient Accumulation: We simulate a large, stable effective batch size of 64 by accumulating gradients over 8 small "physical" batches of 8.
+Gradient Accumulation: Simulates a large, stable effective batch size of 64 from 8 small "physical" batches of 8.

-Targeted Optimizer: The AdamW optimizer is only given the trainable parameters, saving a massive amount of VRAM by not storing optimizer states for the frozen encoders.
+Targeted Optimizer: The AdamW optimizer is only given the trainable parameters, saving VRAM by not storing states for the frozen encoders.

 Project Structure